 In-Situ Blade Strain Measurements of a Crossflow Turbine Operating in a Tidal Flow

 This data was collected between October 25 and December 12 of 2022 at the University of New Hampshire (UNH) and Atlantic Marine Energy Center (AMEC) turbine deployment platform (TDP).
-The priority of this measurement campaign was to collect blade strain data from a crossflow turbine operating in a tidal flow.
-Along with the submitted data is a table ('Deployment_schedule.PNG) that outlines the various dates when each instrument was operational.
-This data was analyzed and used to produce a manuscript submitted to Renewable Energy (Bichanich et al 2024).
+The goal was to collect blade strain data from a crossflow turbine operating in a tidal flow.
+A table in ('Deployment Schedule.PNG') outlines the various dates when each instrument was operational, and more details can be found via literature listed in 'Related Publications'.txt.

 The TDP is a floating structure moored on the Portsmouth facing side of Memorial Bridge pier #2, which spans the Piscataqua River between Portsmouth, NH and Kittery, ME.
 The Piscataqua River connects the Great Bay Estuary to the Gulf of Maine and the river currents are dominated by tidal flow with water velocities exceeding 2.5 m/s during spring ebb tides at this site which were previously characterized by Chancey 2019.